KyleM157/jettywatch/index.markdown

 ### Blog

 The blog page contains board reviews and general thoughts about surfing.
+I also go into more detail on specific features here.

 Check out the blog [here](/pages/04_Blog)